For many high school students, the PSAT is their first big standardized test.

 In the National Merit® Scholarship Program, three types of Merit Scholarship®awards are offered to finalists: National Merit $2,500 Scholarships, corporate-sponsored merit scholarship awards, and college-sponsored merit scholarship awards.
 Special scholarships are awarded to outstanding students who are not finalists and meet a corporate sponsor’s criteria.
 Awarded to 2,500 students across the United States each year, the National Merit Scholarship is a great honor that can also expand a student’s educational opportunities.

 By outscoring others in your state, you can become a National Merit Semi-Finalist.
 In order to do this, you don’t necessarily need to have a perfect score.
 You have to score as well or better than the state index.
 By outscoring others in your state, you can become a semi-finalist.
 Your goal is to beat the state index.
-For a list of state index scores click here.

 4. This qualification is key to major college scholarships and awards